Shimkus was the representative for Illinois’s 15th congressional district and was a Republican. He served from 2013 to 2020.

 Shimkus is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2020 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Shimkus has sponsored and cosponsored.
+The chart is based on the bills Shimkus sponsored and cosponsored from Jan 6, 2015 to Dec 28, 2020.
 See full analysis methodology.

 Ratings from Advocacy Organizations